Xanth

-Anthony originally intended for Xanth to be a trilogy, but a devoted fan base persuaded the author to continue writing the series, which is now open-ended.
-He has stated that he has kept the series going as long as he has because the Xanth novels are "just about all that publishers want" from him.

-The novels are set in the fantasy world of Xanth, in which magic exists and every human has a magical "talent."
+Xanth (/'zænθ/ ZANTH-'), also known as The Magic of Xanth, is a series of fantasy novels by author Piers Anthony.
+The novels are set in the fantasy world of Xanth, in which magic exists and every human has a magical talent.
 The books have been noted for their extensive use of wordplay and puns.

+Anthony has stated that he has kept the series going as long as he has (currently 48 books) because the Xanth novels are "just about all that publishers want" from him.